-(a) The Board agrees to allow employees covered by this Agreement to conduct an in-service training seminar on a day designated as professional development for teachers.
+(a) The Parties agree that CUPE employees covered by this Agreement, will conduct an in-service training seminar on a day designated as professional development for teachers.
 The date and agenda shall be subject to the approval of the Secretary-Treasurer.
 An employee attending such a seminar shall be paid the employee's regular wages for that day.
 All employees may attend this CUPE professional development day.